-The sheer scalability and elasticity of services presented by major cloud hosting providers (CHP), such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud, could tremendously enhance TOR's user experience.
-An experimental implementation and analysis of COR yielded results that exhibit client download times 7.6× faster than TOR [16].
-Another smallscale implementation that utilized dynamically-addressed virtual machine (VM) relays proved to be highly tolerant against denialof-service attacks, given that CHPs can simply spin up new VM relay instances to handle overwhelming amounts of traffic [18].
+The sheer scalability and elasticity of services presented by major cloud hosting providers (CHP), such as Amazon Web Services, Microsoft Azure, or Google Cloud, could tremendously enhance TOR's user experience.
+An experimental implementation and analysis of COR yielded results that exhibit client download times $7.6\times$ faster than TOR [16].
+Another small-scale implementation that utilized dynamically-addressed virtual machine (VM) relays proved to be highly tolerant against denialof-service attacks, given that CHPs can simply spin up new VM relay instances to handle overwhelming amounts of traffic [18].
 These initial results are extraordinarily promising; however, these experiments fail to encompass the added complexity of involving CHPs in the anonymity network's infrastructure at a large scale.

 The preservation of anonymity provided by TOR lies within the trust of users and the volunteers running and maintaining the network's relays.
 A cloud-based model adds several relationships to the picture, including the relationship between CHPs and end users.
 Given that direct payment systems between CHPs and users could completely deanonymize all network activity and render all onion routing useless, a large concern for implementing COR is deciding who is responsible for the cost of running relays provided by CHPs.
 Jones et al [16] suggest the need for an additional entity, called an "anonymity service provider" (ASP), to purchase relays and provide a secure, anonymous transaction for users to pay for access to these nodes.
 Additionally, a fully anonymized implementation of COR requires the existence of multiple ASPs to ensure that no single entity has the ability to oversee and discern which relays are carrying a given user's traffic.
+The issue of designing an anonymous payment framework for COR is an untapped area of research that our team is looking to dive into.